TissueImageAnalytics/tiatoolbox/docs/visualization.rst

         "cmap_row": 1,              # row of UI elements with colourmap select, blur, max_scale
         "type_cmap_select": 1,      # UI element to select a secondary colourmap for a specific type (i.e 'colour type by' box)
-        "model_row": 0,             # UI elements to chose and run a model "type_select_row": 1        # buttom group for toggling specific types of annotations on/off
+        "model_row": 0,             # UI elements to chose and run a model "type_select_row": 1        # button group for toggling specific types of annotations on/off
     },

 ::